ETS-Android5/Software-Engineering-Project/README.md

 The success criteria for Bread Tunes are based on the following:

 - Our target users should be able to choose and play a song 15% faster than with a comparable music player.
-- Our target users should rate the interface as cleaner and more intuitive than a comparable music player.
+- 75% of our target users should rate the interface as cleaner and more intuitive than a comparable music player.
-- Parents should be able to indicate that the music flagging and parental control interface is not difficult to use and is sufficient for what they require.
+- 75% of parents should indicate that the music flagging and parental control interface is not difficult to use and is sufficient for what they require.